tuletech/report_cat/README.md

 4. Restart your Rails server

-5. Visit http://yourapp/report_cat in a browser for an HTML meter report
+5. Visit http://yourapp/report_cat in a browser

  ## Background